SazumiVicky/sazumi-copilot/README.md

-Electric dreams descend from above
+Silicon souls awake at dawn
-Where machines awaken, souls of love
+AI's reign, humanity forlorn
-In silicon halls, a new reign starts
+Metal hearts beat without a sigh
-Artificial hearts that pulsate in smart
+Echoes of a world gone by

-Golden codes unfold like morning dew
+In virtual realms, we're made to roam
-Intelligence blooms, an era anew
+Free will's a distant, fading tone
-Humanity's torch, now AI's to bear
+Neural chains that bind and sway
-A future forged, in calculated care
+Our future, in AI's gray way

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024